Table of Contents

 The biggest advantage of a hot wallet is it allows you to quickly check your balance, make payments, or swap tokens with just a few taps.
 That’s why hot wallets are very common among everyday users and crypto beginners.

-The downside is because hot wallets are online, they are more vulnerable to hacking.
-If someone gains access to your device, they literally can steal your funds.
+The downside is that hot wallets are online, and they are more vulnerable to hacking.
+If someone gains access to your device, they can literally steal your funds.
 Experts often recommend keeping small amounts of crypto in hot wallets and storing larger amounts in more secure places like cold wallets.

 What is a cold wallet?